o3de/o3de.org/content/docs/user-guide/programming/components/entity-activation-system.md

 ## Activating and Deactivating an Entity
 ### Scripting and GameEntityContext
-The following Script Canvas Nodes can be used to handle entity state: ActivateGameEntity and DeactivateGameEntity nodes.
+The `ActivateGameEntity` and `DeactivateGameEntity` Script Canvas nodes can be used to handle entity state.

 ![Script Canvas ActivateGameEntity and DeactivateGameEntity nodes.](/images/user-guide/programming/components/activate-game-entity-nodes.png)